udayyyshahapur/asu-cse578-s2024-homework-6-udayyyshahapur/README.md

 ## Data Description

 The `parks.csv` file consists of a list of National Parks in the USA and the `species.csv` consists of a list of species in each park.
 Processing these two csvs will give you the required data to plot the required graphs.
 An important part of Data Visualisation is Data Processing.
 You are not always provided with the required data in a suitable manner.
-Sometimes, you will need to alter or combine the datasets to get the required data to plot the graphs.
+Sometimes, you will need to alter or combine multiple datasets to get the required data to plot the graphs.

 ## To complete the assignment